Veluthil/eCommerce-Store/README.md

 - `PAYPAL_CLIENT_ID`
 - `PAYPAL_SECRET`

-5. To use the application in development mode, comment out the following lines in the `settings.py` file:
+5. To use the application in development mode, comment out the following lines or change to `False` in the `settings.py` file:
 ```
 SECURE_SSL_REDIRECT = True
 SESSION_COOKIE_SECURE = True